-Stage 2 - Formal complaint made to the Head of School (15 school days)
+Stage 2 - Formal complaint made to the headteacher (15 school days)

 Stage 2 of the process will be completed within 15 school days.
-Where the situation is recognised as complex, and it is deemed to be unable to be resolved within this timescale, the Head of School will contact the complainant to inform them of the revised target date via a written notification.
+Where the situation is recognised as complex, and it is deemed to be unable to be resolved within this timescale, the headteacher will contact the complainant to inform them of the revised target date via a written notification.

-An appointment with the Head of School should be made, as soon as reasonably practical, to avoid any possible worsening of the situation.
+An appointment with the headteacher should be made, as soon as reasonably practical, to avoid any possible worsening of the situation.

-If the complaint is against the Head of School, the complainant will initially need to write, in confidence, to the chair of the governing body.
+If the complaint is against the headteacher, the complainant will initially need to write, in confidence, to the chair of the governing body.
 The chair will seek to resolve the issue informally before moving directly to stage three of the procedure.